Susan Blow: Career

 In 1871 Blow traveled to New York, where she spent a year being trained at the New York Normal Training Kindergarten, operated by Fröbel devotee Maria Kraus-Boelté.
 Blow returned to St. Louis in 1873 and opened the nation's first public kindergarten in Des Peres School in Carondelet, which by then had been annexed by the City of St. Louis.
 With the help of her two assistants, Mary Timberlake and Cynthia Dozier, Blow directed and taught a kindergarten class consisting of forty-two students.
 Not only did she pay all expenses to keep the kindergarten running that first year, she was not compensated for her hard work and dedication.
 About 150 women also volunteered to work at Blow's kindergartens between 1876 and 1877.

 In the kindergarten class, students learned from games and songs that Susan translated from Fröbel's original German.
 Students played with different shaped blocks, papers and clay, and tried weaving and modeling to improve dexterity.
 Children also grew seeds in an outdoor garden.
 Blow would tell stories from the Bible or myths and legends.
 The classroom was much more cheerful than upper grades.
 The experimental class was a success and quickly grew.
 Within three years, her kindergarten system had fifty teachers and over one thousand students, and by 1883 every public school in St. Louis had a kindergarten.

 In 1875, the school board attempted to close the kindergartens in order to save money, but 1,500 signed a petition to keep them open.
 In 1876, the United States Centennial Commission in Philadelphia gave St. Louis and Blow an award for excellence of kindergarten in public schools.

 Blow was able to open her school, in part, thanks to the support she received from William Torrey Harris, the superintendent of schools in St. Louis.
 Harris believed the greatest educational concern of the time was the number of young children who dropped out of school.
 Blow believed a kindergarten system would improve the dropout rate, for children would be starting school at an earlier age.
 Although he originally resisted the idea of a public program, he was persuaded by the school board's support of Blow, her background, and her proposal to direct the program herself.

 In 1874 Blow opened a training school to accommodate the in-demand kindergarten teachers.
 Those in training spent mornings volunteering in the kindergarten classes and afternoons and weekends studying Fröbel's ideas.
 Through her work, Blow played a significant role in the history and development of early childhood education.

-For her pioneering work Blow was recognized with a star on the St. Louis Walk of Fame.
+Susan Blow was recognized with a star on the St. Louis Walk of Fame, for her pioneering work.